 It must also be remembered that some bullied students also go on to bully others.
 These boys (because they are invariably male) are often rated highly for the presence of psychosomatic symptoms – such as headaches or dizziness – during periods of bullying.

-The National Schools Safety Framework sets about a set of guiding principles that reflect the fact that all schools are supposed to be safe, respectful and supportive communities.
+The National Schools Safety Framework establishes a set of guiding principles that reflect the idea that all schools are supposed to be safe, respectful, and supportive communities.

 Bottom line